 - Green cabbage, mustard greens, chilli.

 Keen to start fermenting?
 Or growing food, or designing a sun-filled playspace at your place?
-Join us for an Intro to Permaculture course and get skilled up to make it happen…
+Join us for an Intro to Permaculture course (online version available from August 2019!) and get skilled up to make it happen…

 Big thanks to: Sandor Katz for getting us krauting, Fiona form Buena Vista Farm for her shut-the-door red cabbage + caraway kraut, Linda from Grow Farm Forage for growing such great veggies that make us want to kraut them, and Gillian from Cultured Artisans for crazy beautiful flavour combos.